hamworks/simple-definition-list-blocks/readme.txt

 == Description ==

-= Custom HTML Block =

-A simple definition list for Gutenberg.
+Add simple definition list block.
 Only dt and dd tags are supported.

 == Changelog ==